 Get Started With Coding for High School Students

 Getting started with coding in high school can be a great way to develop valuable skills and prepare for a career in a rapidly-growing field.
 Whether your child is interested in pursuing a degree in computer science, or just wants to learn more about how technology works, coding is a rewarding and challenging pursuit that can open up many doors.
-Up next, explore fun high school coding projects your student can tackle to challenge themselves.
+Up next, explore fun high school coding projects your student can tackle to challenge themselves, and AP coding classes to get ahead.

 Written by Create & Learn instructor Gabrielle Cindric.
 Gabrielle is a Computer Science student by day and a STEM instructor by night.
 In her free time, she enjoys playing video games and hanging out with her poodle Bailey and cat Asphalt.